Download This Sample

-- His observations helped him realized that not all objects in space revolve around Earth.
+- His observations helped him realize that not all objects in space revolve around Earth.
 This was in opposition to what was accepted by the Church during those times.
 He believed that Earth was not the center of the universe, compared to Aristotle’s geocentric theory.

 - Galileo’s observation of Jupiter’s massive moons was probably his most famous telescopic observation.
-Today, Io, Ganymede, Europa and Callisto are known as the Galilean moons of Jupiter.
+Today, Io, Ganymede, Europa, and Callisto are known as the Galilean moons of Jupiter.

 - In 1612, Galileo published his Discourse on Bodies of Water where he refuted Aristotelian explanations of why things float in water.
-Galileo theorized that objects float in water due to the relation of their weight to that of water and not because of its flat shape, as first theorized by Aristotle.
+Galileo theorized that objects float in water due to the relation of their weight to that of water and not because of their flat shape, as first theorized by Aristotle.

 - By 1615, the Catholic Church declared that all knowledge opposing Aristotle’s geocentrism was heresy.
-After a year of continuous support to Copernican theory, Galileo was summoned to Rome and told not to write or teach his theories.
+After a year of continuous support for Copernican theory, Galileo was summoned to Rome and told not to write or teach his theories.

 - In 1635, he published Dialogue Concerning the Two Chief World Systems.
 It was about a discussion of three people with views on geocentrism and heliocentrism.
 Shortly after, Galileo was found guilty of heresy and was placed under house arrest for the rest of his life.

-Later Life, Legacy and Death
+Later Life, Legacy, and Death

 - While under house arrest, copies of Galileo’s Dialogue were published in Holland.
-In addition, his work regarding the effects of forces on matter was translated and published in French.
+In addition, his work regarding the effects of forces on the matter was translated and published in French.